dluna96/dluna96/README.md

 - 👋 Hi, I’m @dluna96
 - 👀 I’m interested in coding and cybersecurity
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript, java, and C++
-- 💞️ I’m looking to collaborate on other languages such as python, java.
+- 💞️ I’m looking to collaborate on other languages such as python
 - 📫 How to reach me: email:dluna1996@gmail.com

 <!---